CKC-Technologies/tunl-embedded-payment-form/src/complete-example/README.md

 # Charging a card using a vault token

+Get a multiuse token with a lifespan of 1 minute

+OR

 Get a single use auth token with a 1 minute lifetime (not absolutely necessary, but a GREAT practice)

 ```bash